-Microsoft has bee relaunching its browser, which first started with the EDGE HTML rendering engine and now Chromium.
+Microsoft has been relaunching its browser, which first started with the EDGE HTML rendering engine and now Chromium.
 While Internet Explorer is still there on Windows 10, Edge HTML will be called Edge Legacy, the new Chromium-based Edge Browser will soon be delivered through Windows Update.
-This post offers you some cool Edge Browser Chromium Tips and Tricks that will help you get the best of this new web browser and its features in Windows 10.
+This post offers you some cool Edge Browser Chromium Tips and Tricks that will help you get the best of this new web browser and its features in Windows 11 and Windows 10.

 - Enable Dark Mode